Xilinx/aie-rt/driver/README.md

 			      provided by aie-tools.
 3. Baremetal(-D_AIEBAREMETAL__): IO operations are executed by baremetal functions.
-4. Libmetal (-D__AIEMETAL__): IO operations are executed by libmetal library.
-			      Libmetal backend uses UIO based kernel driver.
-			      For linux platforms, AIEML device is supported with libmetal backend only.
-6. Debug: This is the default backend when other flags are not passed.
+4. Debug: This is the default backend when other flags are not passed.
 The debug backend prints the register address and corresponding values to stdout.